 The umbilical cord is clamped and cut in the same manner as it would be for normal delivery of the baby.
 Blood is then drawn from the umbilical cord into a cord blood collection bag.
 By law, anyone collecting cord blood must be appropriately trained and working under the authority of an HTA licence.
-The premises where the cord blood is collected must be risk assessed by a trained individual as fit for purpose and this assessment must be documented.
+The premises where the cord blood is collected must be risk assessed by a trained individual and be deemed suitable; this assessment must be documented.

 How soon after collection should the cord blood be stored?

-For optimal viability it is recommend that the cord blood is stored as soon as possible following collection, and certainly within 72 hours.
-(NetCord-FACT 2013).
-Minimising time between the birth and cryopreservation (storage) is important to maintaining the quality of the cord blood unit.
+For optimal viability it is recommend that the cord blood is stored as soon as possible following collection, and certainly within 72 hours (NetCord-FACT 2013).
+Minimising time between the birth and cryopreservation (storage) is important for maintaining the quality of the cord blood unit.